Monochromatic Rooms: Should the Ceiling Match Everything?

 If you’re still torn, sample your colors first.
 Paint swatches on the upper corners of your walls and extend them onto the ceiling.
 Then, observe how the light shifts throughout the day.
 You’ll quickly see whether the color enhances your space or makes it feel closed in.

 And when it’s time to make that final call, working with an experienced painting team can make all the difference.
-A skilled crew like Ash Painting of Eugene Oregon can guide you through the subtleties of color temperature, sheen, and finish—ensuring your ceiling complements your design vision perfectly.
+A skilled painting crew can guide you through the subtleties of color temperature, sheen, and finish—ensuring your ceiling complements your design vision perfectly.

 The Takeaway